VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/fieldnorm/verification_validation.md

 The IEC-62304 mentions different aspects of verification; i.e. software unit verification and software integration testing, and validation; i.e. software system test.

-Testing whether the code is correctly developed can be done on different levels, such as:
+Testing whether the code is correctly developed should be done on different levels, such as:

 -   Code reviews
 -   Unit testing